JayXTQ/muusik-api/README.md

 ## What is this built on?

-This API is built on Deno and Hono.dev (a web framework for Deno).
-For the Discord bot we are using modules from Discord.js such as @discordjs/core, @discordjs/voice, @discordjs/rest and @discordjs/ws.
+This API is built on Node.JS and Hono.dev (a web framework for APIs).
+For the Discord bot we are using discord.js and discord-player which does most of the music playing for us.

 ## Contributing